Organic Olive Oil:

 Written by: Athanasios Demeslis, Producer of Myrolion

-Some consumers wonder: “Is organic olive oil worth it?”
+Many consumers ask themselves, “Is organic olive oil really worth the investment?”

-In addition, you will learn how Greek organic extra virgin olive oil (OEVOO) is a sustainable product.
+Furthermore, you will learn about the sustainability of Greek organic extra virgin olive oil (OEVOO).

-1. Organic Olive Oil is characterized by the absence of chemical residues related to synthetic plant protection products (PPPs) and fertilizers.
+1. Organic Olive Oil does not contain any chemical residues.
+This means it is free from synthetic plant protection products (PPPs) and fertilizers.

-3. Certified organic olive oil always comes with specific labeling and certifications, depending on its origin and market of sale.
+3. Certified organic olive oil always has specific labeling and certifications.
+These depend on where it comes from and where it is sold.

 4. Due to limited controls there are fraudulent organic certificates out there.
 But there are ways to identify truly organic brands.

-5. While Organic EVOO does not include potentially harmful chemicals, its additional value to society is related to the way it is produced.
+5. Organic EVOO does not contain potentially harmful chemicals.
+Its extra value comes from the way it is produced.

 6. Conventional agriculture, including conventional olive oil production, is related to imbalance, desertification and is harmful to biodiversity.